aleksifuna/alx-system_engineering-devops/0x01-shell_permissions/README.md

-setfacl -m u::--- -m g::--- -m o::rwx: sets different permissions to different users chmod 753 hello: sets the permissions to the file hello to 753 chmod --reference=olleh hello:sets the mode of hello to be the same as olleh
+setfacl -m u::--- -m g::--- -m o::rwx: sets different permissions to different users chmod 753 hello: sets the permissions to the file hello to 753 chmod --reference=olleh hello:sets the mode of hello to be the same as olleh chmod a-x */:sets the mode of all subdirectories in the parent directory to have execute permissions